mwachs5/context-dependent-environments/README.md

 # context-dependent-environments
 A Scala library for Context-Dependent Evironments, where a key-value environment is passed down a module hierarchy and each returned value depends on the query’s origin as well as the key.
 CDE is provably superior to existing parameterization schemes because it avoids introducing non-local source code changes when a design is modified, while also enabling features for large-scale design space exploration of compositions of generators.

+This CDE library is intended for use with Chisel3.*.
+Earlier versions of Chisel include the Context-Dependent Environments as part of the language itself --  Chisel 2.* and earlier included modifiers to Module and Bundle functions.
+This functionality is deprecated in Chisel3, and therefore users of this library are responsible for instantiating and passing the Parameters structures as they see fit.
+Some examples are shown later in this README.

+This library is backwards compatible with Chisel 2.*, though care must be taken to instantiate the correct library's parameters when using this library with Chisel 2.*.

 ## Parameterization

 Parameters objects are the core abstraction of the CDE library.